jacobrobertsBSc/AGG_paradox/Figure_4B/README.md

 - 'Supplementary table 4.csv'
   > The input data to produce 'Osterman_log_odds_M9.csv'
-  > This can be sourced from the
+  > This can be sourced from the supplementary data 'gkaa430_Supplemental_Files' at https://academic.oup.com/nar/article/48/12/6931/5840581#supplementary-data

 - `Osterman_log_odds.csv`
   > Log odds ratios from transgene experiments in LB media.